 Whole30 doesn't restrict you to almond butter — not by a longshot.
 Any nut butter apart from peanut or soy is fair game.
 This means you can eat:

 - Cashew butter

 - Coconut butter

 As long as they have solely natural ingredients and aren't packed with extra sugars or additives, then you can sub any of these kinds of butter for almond butter.
-I really like pecan butter on Whole30 muffins and cashew butter on Whole30 bread.
+I really like pecan butter on an apple, and cashew butter on sweet potato.
 It's just nice to have a few options around!

 Can You Eat Peanut Butter on whole30?

 No, you cannot eat peanut butter on Whole30 because peanuts are actually a legume instead of a traditional nut, and legumes like peanuts contain lectins, which are a protein our bodies can't digest and can negatively affect your digestive system.

 Peanut butter products also commonly have preservatives, sugars, and other additives that aren't allowed.